-Editor's note: NBC Correspondent Kerry Sanders flew over New Orleans and Bay St. Louis, Miss. in a helicopter on Tuesday.
-You can watch video of his trip here .
+Editor's note: NBC Correspondent Kerry Sanders flew over New Orleans and Bay St. Louis, Miss. in a helicopter on Tuesday. .
 He typed this blog entry during the flight but because of communication difficulties, we are just now able to post it.

 Heartbreak from 500 feet

 In some cases all I can see is the roof peaking through the water.
 That's deep.

 I saw an amazing Coast Guard rescue... the survivors had punched through the roof of a flooded home.
 The rescue diver was on the roof, loading the survivors one by one into a basket.
 I gasped as they made the terrifying trip from the roof to the chopper.
 Terrifying, but also thrilling, as each person could celebrate survival.

 I am struck by the difference between Katrina and the biggest storm in the last two decades: Hurricane Andrew.
 The problem in Homestead, Fla. was sheer wind destruction.
 Here it is flooding.